 10.7.1 Provision of mattresses or beds through RAP

-RAP normally only supplies mattresses designed to reduce problems resulting from external pressure, friction or shear.
+RAP normally only supply mattresses designed to reduce problems resulting from external pressure, friction or shear.
 An assessment by an appropriately qualified health professional, identified against the relevant item on the RAP Schedule, is required to determine the client’s clinical needs.

 Adjustable beds are listed on the RAP Schedule.
 The RAP National Guidelines apply to these items.
 The additional criteria that must be met are outlined below:

 - other assistive devices to improve bed mobility have been demonstrably ineffective;